-Sandy England is the Director of Enterprise IT Architecture and Strategic Infrastructure Group at Federal Student Aid, U.S. Department of Education.
-She is a certified Project Management Professional (PMP).
+Sandy England is the Director of Enterprise IT Architecture and Strategic Infrastructure Group at Federal Student Aid (FSA), U.S. Department of Education, reporting directly to the FSA Chief Information Officer (CIO).

-Sandy holds a B.A. in Psychology from Indiana University – Bloomington (1994) and an M.S. in Information Systems Technology – Business Technologies from George Washington University (2000).
+Sandy holds a B.A. in Psychology from Indiana University – Bloomington and an M.S. in Information Systems Technology – Business Technologies from George Washington University.

 Sandy holds a Project Management Professional (PMP) certification and is a senior level FAC-P/PM, and FAC-COR.
 Sandy is also a graduate of the Federal Executive Institute (FEI) – Leadership for a Democratic Society (LDS) program.